When will I receive my property tax notice in the mail? |

 Who should pay this year’s property taxes if I am selling? |

-The answer depends on who owns the property on Tax Due date.
-The owner on Tax Due date is responsible for the entire year’s taxes.
+The answer depends on who owns the property on the Tax Due date.
+The owner on the Tax Due date is responsible for the entire year’s taxes.
 Your lawyer or notary will provide you with a Statement of Adjustments.
-If you sell your home before Tax Due date, there will be a line item on your Statement where you will be paying the new owner for the portion of the year you lived in the home.
-If you sell after Tax Due date, then the new owner will be paying you for the portion of the year they will be living in the home. |
+If you sell your home before the Tax Due date, there will be a line item on your Statement where you will be paying the new owner for the portion of the year you lived in the home.
+If you sell after the Tax Due date, then the new owner will be paying you for the portion of the year they will be living in the home. |

 How do I defer my property taxes? |

 Complete your deferment application (new or renewal) online.
-Ensure all user fees (water, sewer, garbage) any outstanding property taxes and the home owner grant (if applicable) need to be paid by due date to avoid penalty.
 Your property tax account must be up to date.
-This means you must pay any property taxes owing from previous years, penalties, or interest as well as any utility charges of water, sewer and garbage if they are applicable to your property.
+This means you must pay any property taxes owing from previous years, penalties, interest, as well as any user fees/utility charges of water, sewer and garbage if they are applicable to your property.
 These amounts are not eligible to be deferred.
 Apply for the home owner grant, if eligible, and pay utilities, if applicable. |

 Do you accept credit cards for property tax payments? |

 No, credit cards are not accepted for property tax payments.
-The acceptable forms of payment include cash, cheque, debit or online/telebanking. |
+The acceptable forms of payment are cash, cheque, debit, or online/telebanking.
+Visit How to Pay for more information. |

-What is tax sale? |
+What is a tax sale? |

 The annual tax sale is held in the form of a public auction on the last Monday in September.
 It is a collection tool that enables municipalities to recover outstanding property taxes.
-Properties with three years of outstanding taxes are auctioned to the highest bidder. |
+Properties with three years of outstanding taxes are auctioned to the highest bidder.
+Visit Tax Sale for more information. |

 How do I get proof of property tax payment for my mortgage company? |

-Contact the Revenue and Tax Collection Department at tax@tol.ca for a Tax Certificate. |
+Property owners can contact the Revenue and Tax Collections Department at tax@tol.ca to request a tax certificate.
+Visit Tax Information Certificates for more information. |

 As a new owner, what do I need to know about paying property taxes? |